-One interesting aspect of Funding Proposals is the vocabulary that is often used.
-One hand, when applying for European funding, we find that the proposed texts are full of "European terms".
-They come directly from the vocabulary describing the underlying policies that gave rise to the need to launch a given call.
-Examples include terms such as "Circular Economy", "Green Deal", "Cross Cutting issues", "Frontier Research", "Open Science", "Responsible Research and Innovation" etc. In grants, it is important to "recycle" the funders wording to some extent to help the evaluators to easily match the information that is asked for by the evaluation criteria and the proposal text.
+The European funding documentation is full of specific vocabulary.
+Some of the vocabulary describes the underlying policies that gave rise to a given call.
+Examples include terms such as "Circular Economy", "Green Deal", "Cross Cutting issues", "Frontier Research", "Open Science", "Responsible Research and Innovation" etc. In grants, it is important to understand what the funders vocabulary means and to "recycle" the funders wording to some extent to help the evaluators to easily match the information that is asked for by the evaluation criteria and the proposal text.

-Other "European" terms used come from the vocabulary linked to European funding itself, such as "call for proposal", "deadline", "redress procedure", "coordination and supporting action", etc. When one applies to other funding agencies, the vocabulary for describing the same actions can be completely different.
-Take the American NIH vocabulary: a "call for proposals" is an "announcement" and the deadline is "due date" (https://grants.nih.gov/grants/grants_process.htm).
+Other "European" terms used come from the vocabulary linked to European funding itself, such as "call for proposal", "deadline", "redress procedure", "coordination and support action", etc. Some of this vocabulary is introduced in this module, but there are plenty of words to learn and this takes time and might seem discouraging when one is attempting to assemble a funding proposal for the first time.
+Also, when one applies to other funding agencies, the vocabulary for describing the same actions can be completely different.
+For example, in the American NIH vocabulary: a "call for proposals" is an "announcement" and the deadline is "due date" (https://grants.nih.gov/grants/grants_process.htm).

-Another type of vocabulary used relates to the styles of writing that are more frequently used in grants.
+The style of writing a grant grant is also very important and can be a factor influencing the success in obtaining funds.
 When writing about research, it is important to explain simply concepts that can be often complex.
-Thus, the most common style used is Effective Writing, which basically aims at writing to be understood by using the simple phrase structures, familiar and short common words, short sentences and paragraphs.
+Thus, one should use an effective writing style in which one writes to be understood using the simple phrase structures, familiar and short common words, short sentences and paragraphs.

-The aim of writing a grant is primarily to get funds, thus the grant text needs to be convincing.
-In grants, a Persuasive Writing style is also often found.
+The aim of writing a grant is primarily to get funds, thus the grant text needs also to be convincing.
+A persuasive writing style is also needed.
 This consists of using subtle techniques to make the text stand out from the others, often inspired by techniques used in publicity and marketing.
-Examples consist in using present and future tense verbal forms instead of passive voices to show action; using "I" or "we" to show responsibility of the main candidate or his/her team in performing the work; to repeat key ideas throughout the text; to bring to the front the benefits; to make the proposal visual by using simple infographics, separating the text into clear headings, using short paragraphs, using moderately tools to highlight text such as "bold" or "underline", etc.
+Examples consist of using present and future tense verbal forms instead of passive voices to show action; using "I" or "we" to show responsibility of the main candidate or his/her team in performing the work; to repeat key ideas throughout the text; to bring to the front the benefits; to make the proposal visual by using simple infographics, separating the text into clear headings, using short paragraphs, using moderately tools to highlight text such as "bold" or "underline", etc.